ywyher/better-melon/README.md

 > This project is still in beta

 > [!note]
-> the only crucial feature that hasn't been added yet is the definition on hover functionality, you could use yomitan instead for now
+> the only crucial feature that hasn't been added yet is the definition on select functionality, you could use yomitan instead for now

-usable alternative
 - [x] Search/Filtering system
 - [x] Watch functionality
 - [x] Subtitles panel